 The final environmental analysis document detailing the selected alternatives for Phase II was published in May of 2016.
 It plans for the restoration and management of 2,400 acres of ponds in the Alviso area near San Jose and Mountain View, and the Ravenswood area near East Palo Alto/Menlo Park.
-A summary of the Phase 2 preferred alternatives is described below:
+A summary of the Phase 2 projects is described below:

-Island Ponds Preferred Alternative
+Island Ponds Project

 The Alviso Island Ponds (A19, A20, and A21) were breached to the Bay in 2006.
 The result has been that the pond complex is filling in from the bayside areas first.
 In Phase 2, the plan is to further breach A19 on the Mud Slough side and lower levees between the marshes and ponds to increase sedimentation rates to speed the transition to salt marsh.
 Managers will leave high tide refugia zones.
+This project is scheduled to be completed in Fall of 2019.